 2. Keep online and offline worlds separate

-You can’t always keep social media and relationships separate, so try to separate your online and offline life.
+You can’t always keep away from social media, so to reduce the negative impact of social media on relationships, try to separate your online and offline lives.
 Here’s how you can do that:

 - Keep your phones away from your meals

-- If you’re going on a trip, try to avoid the urge to put up stories of everything
+- If you’re going on a trip, try to avoid the urge to put up stories of everything.
+Instead, focus on spending quality time together

-- If you like or share your loved ones’ posts online, engage with them and tell them what you liked about it
+- If you like or share your loved ones’ posts online, engage with them and tell them what you liked about it.
+Relationships end when communication does

 - Try not to bring your phone to bed